Luke-Wilson/blog/source/_posts/Create-a-simple-server-using-Node-js.md

 - terminal
 ---

-Have you ever wanted to know how to create your own server?
-I know I have!
 Here is a really easy way to create your own server using Node.js.
+Usually, you would use Express with Node to build a server, but sometimes its instructive to make life a little harder.

-Because we'll be using the http module, you'll need to have Node installed, which I did by following the advice in <a href="http://blog.npmjs.org/post/85484771375/how-to-install-npm">this post from NPM</a>.
+Before we go any further, make sure you have Node installed.
+There are some good instructions in <a href="http://blog.npmjs.org/post/85484771375/how-to-install-npm">this post from NPM</a>.

-Here are the broad steps:
+So, here are the broad steps:
 1. Create a new javascript file and open it in your favourite text editor.
 2. Write some code and create your server.
 3. Start your server using <a href="https://github.com/remy/nodemon">nodemon</a> (Node monitor).
 4. Test your server.

-<h4>Step 1: Create a file called myServer.js using the terminal</h4>
-This bit is easy, but for those of you not yet familiar with working in the terminal, you can use <code>mkdir</code> to make a directory, <code>cd</code> to change directories, and <code>touch</code> to create a file.
+<h4>Step 1: Create a file called myServer.js using the terminal</h4>This bit is easy, but for those of you not yet familiar with working in the terminal, you can use <code>mkdir</code> to make a directory, <code>cd</code> to change directories, and <code>touch</code> to create a file.

 ![Green on black... sooo Matrix](/images/ns1.png)

-<h4>Step 2: Create your server</h4>
-This bit is also easy, but a little bit more nuanced than step 1.
+<h4>Step 2: Create your server</h4>This bit is also easy, but a little bit more nuanced than step 1.
 First we need to make Node's http module available for use.
 We do this by using <code>require</code>.
 We also can start sketching out the rest of the major parts of code i.e. creating the server, and making it listen.
 ![The barebones of our server code](/images/ns3.png)

 We'll store our server object in a variable, aptly named 'server'. http's <code>createServer</code> method takes a callback function, which takes a request argument and a response argument.
 The request argument is what the server receives from the client when it makes a server request.
 The response is what you need to build and then send back to the client using <code>response.end()</code>.
 (If you don't have a call to <code>response.end()</code> the request will timeout for the client.)